vaibhav-umbarkar/vaibhav-umbarkar/README.md

 ### 👨‍💻 About Me

-I am a **DevOps Engineer** with a strong foundation in **networking, cloud infrastructure, and automation**.
+I am an aspiring **DevOps Engineer** with a strong interest in **cloud infrastructure, automation, and system reliability**.
-My work revolves around designing scalable systems, building CI/CD pipelines, and ensuring high availability of applications.
+Although I don’t yet have formal industry experience, I have been actively building projects and learning modern DevOps tools and practices.

-- ☁️ Experienced with **AWS** for cloud solutions and infrastructure management
+- ☁️ Familiar with **AWS** services for cloud solutions and deployments
-- 🛠 Skilled in **Infrastructure as Code (Terraform, Ansible)**
+- 🛠 Learning **Infrastructure as Code** with Terraform & Ansible
-- 🔄 Strong background in **CI/CD pipelines** using Jenkins & GitHub Actions
+- 🔄 Practicing **CI/CD pipelines** using Jenkins & GitHub Actions
-- 🐳 Proficient in **containerization and orchestration** with Docker & Kubernetes
+- 🐳 Hands-on with **containerization and orchestration** (Docker & Kubernetes)
-- 📈 Focused on **monitoring, observability, and reliability** with Prometheus & Grafana
+- 📈 Exploring **monitoring and observability** using Prometheus & Grafana
-- 🐧 Comfortable working in **Linux environments** with **Bash & Python** scripting
+- 🐧 Comfortable working with **Linux, Networking, Bash, and Python scripting**

-I am passionate about **automation, scalability, and cloud-native technologies**—constantly exploring ways to improve efficiency, reduce downtime, and deliver value through modern DevOps practices.
+I am passionate about **automation and cloud-native technologies**, and I continuously work on personal projects to strengthen my skills.
+My goal is to collaborate, contribute to open-source, and grow into a professional DevOps role.

 ---